 Xega, based in the central Mexican city of Quererato, designed global positioning systems to track stolen vehicles until a company owner was kidnapped in broad daylight in 2001.
 Frustrated by his powerlessness to call for help, the company adapted the technology to track stolen people.

 Most people get the chips injected into their arms between the skin and muscle where they cannot be seen.
 Customers who fear they are being kidnapped press a panic button on an external device to alert Xega which then calls the police.

 "Before, they only kidnapped key, well-known economically successful people like industrialists and landowners.
 Now they are kidnapping people from the middle class," said Sergio Galvan, Xega's commercial director.

-President Felipe Calderon has come under heavy pressure to stamp out violent crime.
-He hosted a meeting on Thursday of security chiefs and state governors.
+President Felipe Calderon has come under heavy pressure in recent weeks to stamp out violent crime.
+He is to host a high-level meeting on Thursday of security chiefs and state governors.

 Outside of Mexico, U.S. company VeriChip Corp uses similar radio-wave technology to identify patients in critical condition at hospitals or find elderly people who wander away from their homes.